 Hyams Beach is home to the whitest sand in the world.
-It is amazing.
-My partner and I are always spending time on this beautiful stretch of coastline and it is always worth the trip.
-With sand so soft it feels like you are walking on flour, you’ll want to stay here all day.
-We spend hours here, just drifting in the water and walking along this unforgettable coastline.
+It’s truly amazing.
+My partner James and I spend a lot of time on this beautiful stretch of coastline and it’s always worth the trip.
+With sand so soft it feels like you’re walking on flour, you’ll want to stay here all day.
+We spend hours here, just drifting in the water and walking along this unforgettable beach.

 Hyams beach is a gorgeous little seaside village you can find tucked away on the east coast of New South Wales, Australia.
 All the way down under!
 To be more specific, it is in Jervis Bay.

 When you look on a map, Jervis Bay looks to be in New South Wales.
 However, although it resides in New South Wales, the laws of the ACT (Australian Capital Territory) apply here.
 The reason being is so Australia’s capital, Canberra, has access to the ocean.
 It was surrendered by NSW in 1915.

 Is it really the whitest sand in the world?

 Hyams Beach has actually been officially recognised by the Guinness Book Of Records as the whitest sand beach in the world.
 While there are so many other beautiful white sand beaches in Australia, it’s hard to argue with a claim like this!

 Since Hyams Beach is home to the whitest sand in the world, you can only imagine the amount of tourism it attracts.
 The town is only populated by just over 100 people, however each year, the number of visitors to Hyams Beach just keeps on multiplying.

 It’s so important to keep this gorgeous stretch of land as pristine as it was when you arrived.
 Not just for ourselves, but for future generations to come.
 Be respectful when visiting Hyams Beach.
 Basic common courtesies go a long way to ensuring everyone can have a peaceful and enjoyable time when visiting.

 - Leave only your footprints